MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidnamecategory-canonical-property.md

 api_type:
 - COM
 ms.assetid: 931a004f-3f20-452b-8d9e-422ee2dba106
-description: "Specifies the category of the file attached to the document."
+description: "Specifies the category of the file attached to the document for Outlook 2013 or Outlook 2016."
 ---

 # PidNameCategory Canonical Property